What makes a good manager?

 Budgets and resources are crucial to the functioning of any business.
 Organisations need to plan and manage money and resources to grow and remain viable.
 In an ideal world, finance would be readily available to help managers provide their teams with anything they need.
 However, budgets are often finite and need to be prioritised based on business strategy.

-Good managers, know how to confidently manage the resources you have, find innovative solutions when funds are limited and build arguments for more resource when needed.
+Good managers know how to confidently manage the resources you have, find innovative solutions when funds are limited and build arguments for more resources when needed.

 You can organise data and information well